aspose-words/Aspose.Words-API-References/english/net/aspose.words.lists/listcollection/add/_index.md

 ### Remarks

-Aspose.Words list templates correspond to the 21 list templates available in the Bullets and Numbering dialog box in Microsoft Word 2003.All lists created using this method have 9 list levels.
+Aspose.Words list templates correspond to the 21 list templates available in the Bullets and Numbering dialog box in Microsoft Word 2003.

+All lists created using this method have 9 list levels.

 ### Examples